-SPPAS - the automatic annotation and analyses of speech, is a scientific computer software tool, daily developed with the aim to be a robust and reliable software.
-Available for free, with open source code, there is simply no other package for linguists to simple use in the automatic annotations of speech, the analyses of any kind of annotated data and the conversion of annotated files.
+There is simply no other tool for linguists to simple use in the automatic annotations of speech, the analyses of any kind of annotated data and the conversion of annotated files.
 You can imagine the annotations or analyses you need, SPPAS does the rest!
-It doesn't do?
-Send your suggestion to the author!

-SPPAS is partly supported by the following projects:
+SPPAS was partly supported by the following projects: